 • Casual vacancies which occur due to external members being unable to complete the full term of their appointments may be filled by co-opting suitable candidates from a previous selection process for the remainder of the previous incumbents’ terms.
 The selection panel will make a recommendation from a previously Council endorsed candidate shortlist, to the Chief Executive Officer or relevant General Manager, who will have the authority to appoint the recommended candidate to the committee for the remainder of the previous incumbent’s term.

-Committee members on the Youth Advisory Committee must hold a valid volunteer Working With Children Check.
-It is recommended that members on other committees also hold a valid volunteer Working With Children Check.

 • In the event that any Advisory Committee seeks to appoint Committee members who are under the age of 18, all Committee members must hold a valid volunteer Working With Children Check.

 External community representatives unable to attend a committee meeting are not able to nominate a proxy.